BBC World Service

 Radio Talking Book is a closed-circuit reading network produced by Minnesota State Services for the Blind that is distributed free of charge on a special subcarrier of MPR stations to visually impaired persons in Minnesota and border communities of Wisconsin, North and South Dakota, and Iowa.
 The Radio Talking Book provides access to current local and statewide newspapers, magazine articles and best-selling books, 24 hours a day, 7 days a week, reaching thousands of visually-impaired listeners who rely upon it to help them live independent lives.
 Minnesota Public Radio is proud to play a role in distributing this service to the disabled.

-Public Radio Market
+Public Media Market

 Minnesota Public Radio acknowledges and appreciates the support of its educational sponsors that makes it possible to bring programming to communities throughout the region.